MasoudAsadzade/Social-Networking-Serverless/README.md

 # Social Networking Serverless Kata

-This project implements a serverless-based social networking application u  sing Signalr, Asp.NetCore as Backend, and KnouckoutJs as Front, and Azure as Serverless Host.
+This project implements a serverless-based social networking application using Signalr, Asp.NetCore as Backend, and KnouckoutJs as FrontEnd, and Azure as Serverless Host.

 Package, Deploy and Run the application - Azure CLI
 ========